ivogeorg/FCND-Motion-Planning/README.md

 ## Starter Code

-The overall architecture of this project is (i) user code contained in a sublclass of `udacidrone.Drone` class, (ii) the `udacidrone` API serving as an interface between high-level user code and the simulator, mediated over a two-way MAVLink message stream, and (iii) the Unity-based simulator that contains the urban world and the low-level dynamics and control of the drone.
+The overall architecture of this project is (i) user code contained in a sublclass of the `udacidrone.Drone` class, (ii) the `udacidrone` API serving as an interface between high-level user planning and control and the simulator, mediated via a two-way MAVLink protocol asynchronous message stream, and (iii) the Unity-based simulator that contains the urban world specification and the low-level dynamics and control model of the drone.

 ### 1. Planning Subclass